bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

       ```shell
       sudo cpan -fi Bundle::CPAN
       ```
       i) _**Note:** CPAN will ask for some configuration questions the first time it is used.
-Answers to these questions will vary dependent on the user's location and environment.
-CPAN is however generally able to 'tune' itself for an environment, and it is usually sufficient to accept the default answer to the questions offered.
-In the event of difficulty please see the CPAN documentation link in the references below._
+	  Answers to these questions will vary depending upon the user's location and environment.
+CPAN is however generally able to 'tune' itself for any environment, and it is usually sufficient to accept the default answer to the questions offered.
+	  In the event of difficulty please refer the CPAN documentation link in the references below._

       ii) _**Note:** Once the CPAN configuration is complete the installation of `Bundle::CPAN` will begin .
-Dependent on the software already installed, some Perl modules will likely need to be installed or updated.
+Depending on the software already installed, some Perl modules will likely need to be installed or updated.
 	  CPAN will ask to follow sub-dependencies automatically, store data on the system permanently, and will report any test failures (etc.).
 A working system will generally be obtained by accepting the default answers offered but keeping a note of the errors reported is recommended as they might be useful in later testing._

    1. Confirm the version of CPAN  has been updated correctly.
       ```shell